- Skill level: Intermediate | Last updated: July 21, 2025*

 }

-PHP 8.x introduced features that make implementing patterns more elegant:
+PHP 8.x introduced features that make implementing patterns more elegant and type-safe:

 // Using enums for type safety